 - 28 This Security Target is fully conform to the claimed PP. In the following, just a summary and some useful explanations are given.
 For complete details on the TOE life cycle, please refer to the Security IC Platform Protection Profile (BSI-PP-0035), section 1.2.3. - 29 The composite product life cycle is decomposed into 7 phases.
-Each of these phases has the very same boundaries as those defined in the claimed protection profile. - 30 The life cycle phases are summarized in Table 2. - 31 The limit of the evaluation corresponds to phases 2 and 3, including the delivery and verification procedures of phase 1, and the TOE delivery to the IC packaging manufacturer; procedures corresponding to phases 1, 4, 5, 6 and 7 are outside the scope of this evaluation. - 32 The TOE Manufacturer, as defined in [BSI-PP-0035], is STMicroelectronics. - 33 In the following, the term "TOE delivery" is uniquely used to indicate after phase 3 (or before phase 4).
-The TOE is delivered after phase 3, in USER configuration.
+Each of these phases has the very same boundaries as those defined in the claimed protection profile. - 30 The life cycle phases are summarized in Table 2. - 31 The limit of the evaluation corresponds to phases 2, 3 and optionally 4, including the delivery and verification procedures of phase 1, and the TOE delivery either to the IC packaging manufacturer or to the composite product integrator ; procedures corresponding to phases 1, 5, 6 and 7 are outside the scope of this evaluation.